 Which is Bigger?

 I bought a bag of potatoes for the holidays a few years ago.
-I would be shot if I tried to sneak in faux-tatoes made from cauliflower again (although my friend Josh-the-cauliflower-hater had no idea).
+I know my family well enough to not even try to sneak in faux-tatoes made from cauliflower at the big holiday meal.

 Watch out for front of package marketing.

 This example shows a bag of potatoes I bought at Costco.

 The package states, “Only 110 calories and 45% of the RDA for vitamin C.”

 High in vitamin C?

 Don’t get too excited, Skittles makes this claim too.

 The US Recommended Daily Intake (RDI) is once again pitifully low, about 75 mg.
 This is the amount you need to keep your teeth from falling out due to scurvy.

 1 pound 3 ounces!
 That’s as much as this Pomeranian weighs.